 "Look out boys!
 He's got a Flake!"

-One of the many great things about a Brighton stag do is the sheer variety on offer.
+One of the many great things about a Brighton stag weekend is the sheer variety on offer.
 Whether it’s the wide choice of bars, clubs and dining options or the many and varied areas of the city itself, Brighton Marina, the trendy bars tucked away in the arches of the seafront, the famous Laines with some amazing pubs hidden away or Kemptown with its Bohemian artistic vibe, there really is something for everyone catering for all musical tastes and energies.
 And lets not forget the activities.
 We offer over 40 different stag activities in Brighton from 4x4 driving to assault courses, zap cats to axe throwing to see the full array of activities on offer check out our Brighton activities page.

 While perusing our veritable smorgasbord of the wild & crazy or cool, calm and collect activities be assured that as the man making the plan and therefore responsible for the guys hard earned being spent in the right places, we will always ensure that you get the best deals and most for your (and their) money.